BAAI-DCAI/Bunny/README.md

 * Launching Model Workers

   Model workers handle the processing of model inferences.
 Configure each worker with the appropriate model and start it.
+Note to check whether `conv_mode` is correct [here](https://github.com/BAAI-DCAI/Bunny/blob/main/bunny/serve/gradio_web_server.py#L194) which is decided by the name (path) of the model.

   * For full-parameter tuning models